JoshuaRosado/JoshuaRosado/README.md

 ## Bienvenidos to my Github

-My name is Joshua and I am iOS developer and also have web development skills.
+My name is Joshua and I'm a iOS developer.
 I look for a way to translate ideas into apps.
 </div>